WeichenZhou/PALMER/README.md

          reference genome used for the aligned file ('other' option for the cusmized genome out of hg19, GRCh37 or GRCh38)

 --ref_fa
-         indexed fasta file of reference genome fasta file with directory path used for the aligned bam file (wrong reference will cause error information)
+         indexed fasta file of reference genome fasta file with directory path used for the aligned bam/cram file (wrong reference will cause error information)

 --type (options: LINE, ALU, SVA, HERVK, or CUSTOMIZED (if you want to setup your costomized sequence))
          type of MEIs or other kinds of insertions to detect

+--mode (options: raw, or asm)
+         type of input sequencing to be processed (raw: raw nanopore/PacBio-sub reads; asm: assembled contigs)

 --chr (default: ALL (for whole genome, not recommended); options: chromosome1, chromosome2, ...chromosomeY)
          chromosome name for PALMER to run. !!The chromosome names should be consistent with the ones in reference genome version!! e.g. for GRCh37, to run PALMER on chromosome1, the option should be '1', while for GRCh38 it should be 'chr1'

+Optional

 --start (default: Null)
          start position in the genome for PALMER to run (default is null). !!It should go with --end if assigned